voxpupuli/voxpupuli-acceptance/README.md

 # Running tests

 This module provides rake helpers.
-It prefers [puppetlabs_spec_helper](https://github.com/puppetlabs/puppetlabs_spec_helper) but falls back to [beaker-rspec](https://github.com/voxpupuli/beaker-rspec).
+They are based on [beaker-rspec](https://github.com/voxpupuli/beaker-rspec).
 Commonly invoked as:

 To do so, in your `Rakefile`